Skip to main content

 Global Media Seminar: Media & Cultural Globalization in France

-This course introduces students to the basic structures and practices of media in Europe and their relationship to everyday social life.
-It pays special attention to the common models and idioms of media in Europe, with an emphasis on national and regional variations.
-Specific case studies highlite current rends in the production, distribution, consumption, and regulation of media.
-Topics may include: national and regional idioms in a range of media genres, from entertainment to advertising and publicity, to news and information; legal norms regarding content and freedom of expression; pirate and independent media; and innovations and emerging practices in digital media.
+The course introduces students to the basic structures and practices of media in Europe and their relationship to everyday social life.
+Specific case studies highlight current trends in the production, distribution, consumption, and regulation of media.
+Topics include: national and regional idioms in a range of media genres, from entertainment to advertising and publicity, to news and information; legal norms regarding content and freedom of expression; pirate and independent media; and innovations and emerging practices in digital media.

 Course #